mg-logo

 Irrigation

-• Newly planted trees need regular irrigation for the first 2 years.
+• Newly planted trees need regular irrigation for the first two years.

 • Irrigation options include a shallow moat, drip irrigation or micro-sprinklers.
 Keep the root ball moist but not soggy.

-• Do not allow irrigation water to reach the base of the tree trunk (crown of tree).
-But do water to the outer edges of the expanded roots.
+• Do not allow irrigation water to reach the base of the tree trunk (crown of the tree).
+Water to the outer edges of the expanding roots.

 • Build a shallow moat encircling the tree that slopes away from the trunk.
 The moat should be 8–12 inches from the trunk or at the furthest extension of the roots.
 Moat irrigation can be used for the first year.